viettronics868/FreeRTOSonPic32/README.md

 ## Stream Buffer
 * [Applied Stream Buffer on data transfer from UART6 input to UART1 output]
-* [Unit Test on UART1 and external USB-TTL 5V adaptor - applying polling technique]
+* [Unit Implementation and testing on UART1 and external USB-TTL 5V adaptor - applying polling technique]
 * [Integration Test: UART1 as input and UART6 as output and then vice versa - applying polling technique]
+* [Sytem Testing: the version of code is written for maximum portability across future modifications]
+* [This Lab is also building a custom timer API layer on top of FreeRTOS.
+It is the first step of building system frameworks]

 (continue)